August Wilhelm Ambros: Life

 Ambros was a professor of the history of music at Prague from 1869 to 1871.
 Also in Prague, he sat on the board of governors in the Prague Royal Conservatory.
 By 1872, he was living in Vienna and was employed by the Department of Justice as an officer and by Prince Rudolf's family as his tutor.
 Through his work in Vienna, he was given a leave of absence for half the year in order to let him travel the world to collect musical information to include in his History of Music book.
 He was an excellent pianist, and the author of numerous compositions reminiscent of Felix Mendelssohn.

-Ambros died at Vienna, Austria at the age of 59.
+Ambros died at Vienna in 1876, aged 59.